 Permanent Seminar on Manuscript Analysis, Description, and Documentation

-During the last decades, the study of manuscripts belonging to European, Asian and African traditions (not only in codex form) has made significant progress, with a relevant impact on the understanding of the relationship between their contents and material structure and on the approaches to their scientific description.
-Scholars have become aware that the information provided by catalogues is sometimes misleading; moreover, the presentation of data does not always allow to understand correctly the genetic and evolutionary history of the objects in relation to their contents, and sometimes even leads to the suspicion that the manuscripts’ physical and historical complexity has escaped the attention of the cataloguers.
-Even when objective data is given, it is not always available for comparative studies, because of the way it is presented and encoded.
+During the last decades, the study of European, Asian, and African manuscript traditions has made significant progress.
+This has had an impact both on our understanding of how their contents and material structure relate to each other, and on their scientific description.
+Scholars have become aware that the information provided by catalogues is sometimes misleading.
+The presentation of data does not always result in a correct understanding of an object’s genetic and evolutionary history in relation to its contents; sometimes it even indicates that cataloguers have missed a manuscripts’ physical and historical complexity.
+Even when the data that is given is objective, it is not always available for comparative studies because of the way it is presented and encoded.

-Despite the existence of old and prestigious cataloguing traditions, reflected in rigorous and comprehensive operational standards, the existing printed and online manuscript catalogues (even within one and the same manuscript culture) are very heterogeneous as regards the description of the physical features of the manuscripts, including the most basic and recurrent ones (dimensions, collation, ruling techniques and types…); more recently, comparative codicology also evidenced the lack of basic common standards for the physical description of non-codex books from different cultural areas.
-The same is also true for the rendering of the contents, still very lacking both from the point of view of the identification and the consistent representation of titles and names.
+There are old and prestigious cataloguing traditions with rigorous and comprehensive operational standards.
+However, most existing printed and online catalogues (even within one manuscript culture) describe the physical features of manuscripts very heterogeneously, including the most common ones (dimensions, collation, ruling techniques and types, et cetera).
+Comparative codicology has also shown a lack of basic standards for the physical description of non-codex books from different cultural areas.
+The same is true for contents.
+There is still no consistent identification and representation of titles and names.

-As for the advent of electronic catalogues and the increasing online availability of full digital reproductions, experience gained in the last twenty years has shown that the way to fully exploit the potential of IT in the field of manuscript description and documentation is not as simple and straightforward as one might have expected and hoped.
-Between uncritical enthusiasm and equally unjustified suspicion, the need is increasingly felt for a sober assessment of the advantages, limitations and open issues of electronic catalogues and manuscript digitisations and for a thoughtful reflection on the further developments and the conditions required to make e-catalogues and digital manuscripts useful, durable and effectively interoperable in a long-range perspective. the pioneering work concerning the IIIF standard is an example of good practice in this field.
+As for the advent of electronic catalogues and full digital reproductions, the last twenty years have shown that exploiting the potential of IT in the field of manuscript description and documentation is not as simple and straightforward as one might have expected.
+Uncritical enthusiasm and general suspicion are equally unjustified.
+Instead, the advantages, limitations and open issues of electronic catalogues and manuscript digitisations need to be soberly assessed.
+The same applies to the conditions required to make e-catalogues and digital manuscripts useful, durable, and interoperable in the long term.
+The pioneering work on the IIIF standard is an example of good practice in this field.

-The interest aroused by the conference on “Manuscript Cataloguing in a Comparative Perspective: State of the Art, Common Challenges, Future Directions”, held at Universität Hamburg, CSMC, on May 7-10.
-2018, gave rise to the idea of creating a “Permanent seminar on manuscript analysis, description and documentation”, intended as an open, informal and exploratory space that will aggregate researchers from different manuscript and scholarly traditions on the theme of manuscript description and documentation, addressed in a widely comparative perspective.
-Our aim is to create a network that includes established scholars and manuscript cataloguers, early stage researchers and professionals from a variety of universities, research centres and conservation libraries.
-The members of the “Permanent seminar” will meet regularly (indicatively once a year), in Hamburg or elsewhere, to exchange ideas; share news, projects and best practices; discuss relevant issues related to the principles, methods and evolution of manuscript cataloguing and digitization.
-The topics, which will come from suggestions made by the network’s participants, may refer, for instance, to the following aspects:
+The conference on ‘Manuscript Cataloguing in a Comparative Perspective: State of the Art, Common Challenges, Future Directions’ (Hamburg, 7-10 May 2018) gave rise to the idea of creating a ‘Permanent seminar on manuscript analysis, description and documentation’.
+It is intended as an open, informal, and exploratory space that brings together researchers from different traditions on the theme of manuscript description and documentation, addressed from a comparative perspective.
+An open network includes established scholars and manuscript cataloguers, early-stage researchers, and professionals from numerous universities, research centres, and conservation libraries.
+The members of the ‘Permanent seminar’ meet periodically (usually online) to exchange ideas; share news about projects and best practices; and to discuss the principles, methods, and the evolution of manuscript cataloguing and digitisation.
+Specific topics are suggested by the network’s coordinators or participants.
+They may refer, for instance, to the following aspects:

-- a critical overview of the approaches in use, the reasons for their adoption and their compared relevance;
+- Providing a critical overview of the descriptive approaches in use, the reasons for their adoption, and their relevance;

-- a constant monitoring of available and needed resources for the description of manuscripts and the management of databases and image collections (unique identifiers, textual archives, repertories of scribes, etc.);
+Monitoring available and needed resources to describe manuscripts and to manage databases and image collections (unique identifiers, textual archives, repertories of scribes, et cetera);

-- a shared reflection on the approaches and tools for searching and sharing information, in order to increase interoperability among different initiatives;
+- Reflecting the methods and tools for searching and sharing information in order to increase the interoperability among different initiatives;

-- a comparison of cataloguing and digitising practices, concerning different manuscript formats in different manuscript cultures;
+- Comparing cataloguing and digitising practices concerning different manuscript formats in different manuscript cultures;

-- a better integration of best practices between traditional printed catalogues, electronic catalogues and digitised manuscript repositories.
+- Integrating best practices related to traditional printed catalogues, electronic catalogues, and digitised manuscript repositories.